Adijav/chirpApp/README.md

-# chirpApp
+# chirpMessanger
-A simple Chirp app using MEAN stack
+A simple Chirp Messanger app using MEAN stack